jonhilt/awesome-virtual-user-groups/readme.md

 # Awesome virtual user groups (and conferences)

-In light of the ever-changing Covid-19 outbreak, and as more of us find ourselves spending long periods of time isolated from friends, family and colleagues, here's a list of .NET user groups (and conferences) "going virtual" in the coming months to try and keep the community going despite not being able to meet up in person.
+In light of the ever-changing Covid-19 outbreak, and as more of us find ourselves spending long periods of time isolated from friends, family and colleagues, here's a list of .NET user groups (and conferences) "going virtual" in the coming months.

 # User Groups